-Under Puritan law an adult unmarried woman was a feme sole, could own property and sign contracts.
+Under Puritan law an adult unmarried woman was a feme sole, and could own property and sign contracts.
 A married woman was a feme covert and could not own property individually.
 Widows regained the status of feme sole but the Right of Dower entitled them to keep only one third of their property.
 When a woman was left a widow some men like vultures were ready to take the other two thirds.

 The widow of Thomas Treadwell fared slightly better.
 They arrived in New England in 1635 with infant son Thomas.
 When the senior Treadwell died in 1671 his will bequeathed to his son Nathaniel one half of his “upland house, barn and meadows”.
 The other half of the house he left to his wife “as long as she lives”.
 He also gave his wife “the benefit of the keeping of four Cows and six sheep upon the pasture also the Wintering five head of Cattle and six sheep, ”plus the firewood from the pasture and all my household goods to be at her own disposing.”
 The senior Treadwell seemed not to trust his younger son, adding “And if Nathaniel fail of any thing he is to do for my Wife my will is that he shall forfeit ten pound every year he fails.”